 Books that have reached the maximum number of renewals, periodicals, document periodicals, recalled books or books on hold will not be renewed.
 Fines and fees also block renewal of books.
 Please contact the Circulation Desk at (208) 282-3248 if you have problems renewing items online.

 Patrons must return recalled material within 10 days.
-Fines are assessed at $1.00 per day per item after the new date is assigned to a maximum of $25.00 for the late return of recalled items.
+Fines are assessed at $1.00 per day per item, after a new date is assigned to a maximum of $25.00 for the late return of recalled items.

 Fines and Fees